Features

 Template-based email delivery is supported through useSend.
 Emails may reference a templateId, with dynamic variables supplied at send time for server-side rendering.
 Template storage, rendering, and versioning are handled entirely by useSend rather than Payload.

-Dynamic content is passed as a key-value object and injected into templates at delivery time.
+Dynamic variables (see Variables) are passed as a key‑value object and rendered into the template at send time.
 This enables provider-native templating while keeping presentation logic out of application code.
 Email designs are defined once in useSend and reused across Payload-driven workflows.

 Templates are best suited for repeatable communication patterns such as onboarding emails, password resets, and system notifications.
 This approach centralises email design, simplifies maintenance, and allows content changes without requiring application redeployment.